A Roleplaying FC on Mateus.

 Remember: All curable.
 More may be added as we see fit!

-• Blind - Reduces accuracy, the afflicted will roll attacks and defenses with a penalty.
+• Blind - Reduces accuracy, the afflicted will roll attacks with no modifiers.

-• Burning - +1 damage taken from attacks.
+• Burning - +1d4 damage taken from attacks.
+Fire may spread!

-• Charm - Afflicted will attack their own team!
+• Charm - Afflicted might attack their own team!

 • Confused - On action, /random 2.
 Afflicted will use their action on their intended target (1) or the enemy (2).